 The person that loves you is there for you, and you are there for them, and that is beautiful, but they are not your caretaker, nor are they responsible for you.
 When it comes to your mental health, you are your only caretaker, in addition to any mental health professionals you work with.
 Like everything else, this goes both ways when you both suffer from depression.

 It will help any relationship if both parties are doing whatever they can for themselves before going to one another.
-The people we love are their to support us, not to take our depression away.
+The people we love are there to support us, not to take our depression away.
 At times, they are there to just be there even though we are depressed, not necessarily to make things better.

-Imagine you’re walking through park and you have pain in your leg.
+Imagine you’re walking through the park and you have pain in your leg.
 Your loved ones aren’t the crutch you’re using to continue walking, they’re the person who will sit on a bench with you when you need to rest.
 When both of you have depression, you might take turns being that person for each other.

 The key is this: You do these things for each other because you want to, not because you have to.